lgsandbox/gatsby_animation_styled/README.md

 https://gatsbyjs-animejs-styledcomponents-starter.netlify.app/

-personal starter repo, don't forget to npm install!!
+personal starter repo, but plans to ship this to the official gatsby starter library